Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 Refer to [this section](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys) of the documentation for more.

 > Note: You **need not worry** about the lengths of these fields.
 Just set them to be 1, even if they are going to be strings.
-The "Key Array Length" has nothing to do with the max length of any strings.
+The "Key Array Length" field has nothing to do with the max length of any strings.

 ## Code Structure

 I'm assuming you are writing a native app or watchface in C, as opposed to using Pebble.js, which performs all the processing on the user's phone instead of the watch.
-In that case, this procedure may be different, and I haven't looked into it.
+In the latter case, this procedure may be different, and I haven't looked into it.

 To add configuration options accessible through the Pebble app on the user's phone, you will need to write the following components: